NAAMSA MEDIA RELEASE : FOR IMMEDIATE RELEASE

 Factors such as driving style, vehicle loading, tyre pressures, road conditions continue to affect real fuel consumption.

-The following fuel saving pointers should be considered by motorists to improve vehicle fuel efficiency -
+The following fuel saving pointers are recommended for motorists to improve vehicle fuel efficiency -

 - Avoid unnecessary journeys/ Plan your journey